Affiliate links on Android Authority may earn us a commission. Learn more.

 GPS tracking

 Unlike the Fitbit Luxe, the Fitbit Charge 5 has onboard GPS.
-This allows you to track GPS metrics without needing to bring your smartphone along.
-However, onboard GPS is a battery-hogging feature, so the Charge 5 also offers connected GPS, in which your smartphone’s GPS does the work and just transmits that data to the tracker.
+This allows you to track GPS metrics without bringing your smartphone along.
+However, onboard GPS is a battery-hogging feature, so the Charge 5 also offers connected GPS, in which your smartphone’s GPS does the work and transmits that data to the tracker.
 You can choose one of these two types of GPS tracking for all your workouts.
 Conversely, you can choose to use Dynamic GPS, which allows the tracker to bounce between its own sensor and your phone’s whenever one connection is stronger than the other.

 Fitbit GPS tracking has always been pretty good, and the Charge 5 doesn’t disappoint.
 When compared to the GPS of a Wahoo Tickr X chest strap, the Charge 5 turned in nearly identical results.
-The maps, above, show various times when both trackers fumbled with GPS, especially in areas with high tree coverage.
+The maps above show various times when both trackers fumbled with GPS, especially in areas with high tree coverage.
 I feel like the Wahoo Tickr X wins the day, but not by so much that the Fitbit Charge 5 doesn’t hold its own.

 I will note, though, that the Charge 5 took quite a while to connect to GPS at the start of the ride.
 This happens often with wrist trackers since they are so much smaller than smartphones and chest straps.
 Fitbit also improved GPS battery life with a July 2022 update, especially when using GPS-enabled exercises.
-The bottom line here is that, if you’re a big fan of GPS tracking, you’ll be happy enough with the Fitbit Charge 5.
+The bottom line here is that if you’re a big fan of GPS tracking, you’ll be happy enough with the Fitbit Charge 5.

 Daily Readiness Score and ECG

 While the then-new Fitbit feature, Daily Readiness Score (DRS), wasn’t available at launch, it was later introduced in a November 2021 update.
 The feature takes all the data your tracker obtains — sleep, steps, workouts, stress, mindfulness, etc. — and combines it into a single digestible score.
 It then uses that score to offer guidance.
 If the app determines you didn’t sleep enough the night before, it might tell you to skip your usual morning workout.
 Conversely, if you slept really well, it might tell you to push harder with your workout to maximize gains.
-If you slept well but your stress levels are super high, it may tell you to go easy for the rest of the day.
+If you slept well, but your stress levels are super high, it may tell you to go easy for the rest of the day.

 We’ve seen other companies adopt this type of reporting, with Garmin’s Body Battery being one of the most popular.
 Body Battery has been around for years, so Fitbit’s pretty late to the game.
 Keep in mind that this feature is not exclusive to the Charge 5.
 DRS is also available on most Fitbit models from the Versa 2 and up.
 Unfortunately, DRS features are locked behind Fitbit Premium.